 The founder came up with the idea when she visited New Covent Garden Market and saw huge quantities of perfectly edible, but unsold produce thrown away.
 She returned home with basketfuls of fruit and veg and made it into chutneys and jams, eventually setting up a stall in Borough Market to sell her produce.
 Every Rubies product makes use of otherwise discarded ingredients: aesthetically rejected fruit and vegetables, or under-utilised by-products of food production.

-|Date of Invesment||July 2019|
+|Date of investment||July 2019|

-|% of ownership||3%|
+|% of ownership||9.3%|